o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/custom-nodes-dynamic-data.md

 Like dynamic groups, any pair of dynamically typed nodes that are linked share the same restrictions\.
 This includes any restrictions from the node group\.
 Additionally, the slots are usually in the most unrestricted state as possible\.
 Unless a display type gives a set of dynamically typed slots a type, the slots remain untyped\.

-## Adding Dynamic Data Slots Programmatically<a name="script-canvas-custom-nodes-dynamic-data-adding-dynamic-data-slots-programmatically"></a>
+## Adding Dynamic Data Slots Programmatically {#script-canvas-custom-nodes-dynamic-data-adding-dynamic-data-slots-programmatically}

 You can also add dynamic slots programmatically\.
 Use `DynamicDataSlotConfiguration` to define the slot, and then the generic `AddSlot` method to add it, as shown in the following example\.